-The IRS just announced a 2018 maximum 401K contribution limit of $18,500, which is the max you can contribute to a 401K in a given calendar year.
-This is an increase over the 2017 maximum 401K contribution limits (where it was stuck in its 3rd year in a row at $18,000).
+The IRS just announced a 2019 maximum 401K contribution limit of $19,000, which is the max you can contribute to a 401K in a given calendar year.
+This is an increase over the 2018 maximum 401K contribution limits (which had also increased from the year prior).

 The IRS adjusts maximum contribution limits according to changes in the consumer price index (CPI).

 The maximum 401K limit is set annually by the IRS and it applies to your personal employee contributions to both traditional 401K’s and Roth 401K’s (or a shared combination of the two types of accounts, if you have both).
 It is separate from the maximum employer 401K contribution (which has its own limit).
 If you have self-employment income, this maximum also applies for the “employee” contribution portion of Solo 401K’s.

 The base 2019 maximum 401K contribution limit is $19,000 (an increase of $500 over 2018).

 Similar pension plans, like the 403B, 457B, and government TSP have the exact same maximum contribution limit.

 The catch up contribution is only available to those age 50 and older who are trying to “catch up” for retirement in their latter years.

 The 2019 401K catch-up contribution is $6,000 (no increase).
 This catch-up contribution also stays the same for 403B’s, 457B’s, and the government TSP.
 The catch-up contribution is in addition to the standard contribution limit, making the total contribution amount $25,000.